Contents

 More importantly, having click identities associated with the user's details and identity in the tracking database allows sending conversions to ad platforms’ server-side tracking APIs attributed to the specific click and browser identifiers, ensuring that the conversions are recognized and correctly attributed on the ad platforms’ end.

 Precise click identifier is superior to all other attribution signals used by ad platforms.
+It substantially improves attribution and ad targeting and a 5-7x RoAS increase or an ability to double ad budget by targeting customers better are not uncommon.

 Conclusion